SpartnerNL/Laravel-Excel/docs/export/extending.md

 ### Macroable

-Both `Writer` and `Sheet` are macroable which means they can easily be extended to fit your needs.
+Both `Writer` and `Sheet` are "macroable" which means they can easily be extended to fit your needs.
 Both Writer and Sheet have a `->getDelegate()` method which returns the underlying PhpSpreadsheet class.
-This will allow you to add shortcuts to PhpSpreadsheets method that are not available in this package.
+This will allow you to add custom macros as shortcuts to PhpSpreadsheet methods that are not available in this package.